PedroTL/PedroTL.github.io/_portfolio/portfolio-2.md

 One main problem in selecting the independent variables is that even after the creation of a category-based filter, there are still many variables that might explain the variability of the homicide rate.
 Because of that, a stepwise regression was built based on a selection of independent variables.
 In general terms, stepwise regression is a technique that starts with a complete model and, at each step, gradually eliminates independent variables from the regression model.

 The final model provided the best fit, although manual alterations were needed to deal with multicollinearity.
 Mostly, two variables selected in the stepwise regression were removed: the HDI index and the income HDI index.
 The dependent variable was transformed to log, being chosen as the best fit in the stepwise regression.
-The final independent variables can be seen in Table 1 alongside the main category they fall into.
+The final independent variables can be seen in Frame 1 alongside the main category they fall into and the expected impact.

-Frame 2 presents the main variables and the expected impact that they will have on the log-smoothed homicide rate (100 thousand people).

 <div class="figure" style="text-align: center">
     <p class="title">Frame 1: Independent Variables and Expected Impact</p>